4 Sources

 Copy Link

 AI data center startup Crusoe has raised $1.4 billion in a Series E funding round, tripling its valuation to over $10 billion.
-The company is at the forefront of building critical infrastructure for AI computing, including a major project for OpenAI.
+The company is at the forefront of building large-scale AI infrastructure, including OpenAI's first major data center in the US.

-AI data center startup Crusoe has successfully secured $1.4 billion in a Series E funding round, tripling its valuation to over $10 billion
+Crusoe, a data center startup specializing in AI infrastructure, has secured a staggering $1.4 billion in its latest Series E funding round, catapulting its valuation to over $10 billion

 1